Knowledge Reasoning Language Model: Unifying Knowledge and Language for Inductive Knowledge Graph Reasoning: Knowledge Reasoning Language Model

 \subsection{KRL Tokenizer}

 As shown in Figure~\ref{fig_model}, a KRL instruction contains different categories of tokens.
 For the general tokens, we map them to the corresponding embeddings according to the pre-trained embedding table within a LLM.
-The word-level embeddings and knowledge representations of entities/relations in KRL are obtained by the PAA mechanism and the knowledge encoder, respectively. \textbf{The PAA mechanism} is used to obtain word-level embeddings of entities and relations.
+The word-level embeddings and knowledge representations of entities/relations in KRL are obtained by the PAA mechanism and the knowledge encoder, respectively.
+The detailed design specifics and in-depth discussions on KRL instructions are provided in \textbf{Appendix~\ref{appendixKRLInstruction}}. \textbf{The PAA mechanism} is used to obtain word-level embeddings of entities and relations.
 Here, we use an entity as a case to introduce the details of PAA.
 Let $<$\text{\emph{Entity: Text description}}$>$ be the word-level format of an entity, we can obtain its textual token embedding sequence $\{\bm{t}_1, \bm{t}_2, ..., \bm{t}_L\}=\text{Emb}(\text{TKN}(<\text{\emph{Entity: Text description}}>))$, where $\text{TKN}(\cdot)$ and $\text{Emb}(\cdot)$ are the text tokenizer and token embedding table of a LLM, respectively.
 The PAA mechanism aggregates the different attributes of these token embeddings (\emph{i.e.}, \text{mean}, \text{max}, \text{min}, and \text{std} attributes~\citep{MKGL}) to obtain the word-level embedding of the entity $\bm{w}_e=\text{PAA}(\{\bm{t}_1, \bm{t}_2, ..., \bm{t}_L\})$:

 where $||$ is a column-wise concatenation operation, $\bm{t}_L\in\mathbb{R}^F$ is a $F$-dimensional token embedding in $\text{Emb}(\cdot)$, $\bm{t}_L^*=\bm{t}_L\bm{W}_{\text{down}}$, $\bm{W}_{\text{down}}\in\mathbb{R}^{F\times d}$ and $\bm{W}_{\text{fusion}}\in\mathbb{R}^{4d\times d}$ are two trainable weight matrices.
 The PAA mechanism can construct new entity/relation word-level embeddings without restrictions under fixed training parameters, which effectively saves memory costs and is beneficial for handling unknown entities/relations in inductive KGR tasks. \textbf{The knowledge encoder} is a GNN-based KG structure learner that captures universal structural representations of entities and relations.
 Given a query triplet $<e_h, r_q, ?>\in\mathcal{G}$, we construct a knowledge encoder according to Eq. (\ref{eq1}), where we can obtain $\bm{E}$ and $\bm{R}$, the knowledge representations of all entities and relations, respectively, based on $<e_h, r_q, ?>$.
 In brief, $\text{GNN}_e$ and $\text{GNN}_r$ in Eq. (\ref{eq1}) are both designed to $S$-layer NBFNet~\citep{NBFNet}.
 The detailed design are provided in Appendix~\ref{appendixKGFMArchitecture}.
 In addition, to inject relevant structural context in the KRL attention layer (\textbf{Section~\ref{KRLM2}}), we construct a MLP function $\mathcal{S}_{\text{struct}}(\cdot):\mathbb{R}^{2d}\rightarrow\mathbb{R}^1$ to score the correlation between the structural knowledge of entity $e_i\in\mathcal{E}$ and the query triplet $<e_h, r_q, ?>$: